Status of the Trustworthy Data Stewardship Guidebook

 which format is the most useful for engaging with the tools and activities (some of the tools and activities are likely to be more useful in a workshop or group setting, while others may be more suitable for individual work)

-Please also get in touch if you are interested in working through this guidebook in a workshop setting, facilitated by the ODI.
+Please also if you are interested in working through this guidebook in a workshop setting, facilitated by the ODI.
 The tools and activities in this guidebook can be used for a number of different workshops, for example to help an organisation conduct a self-assessment of its trustworthiness as a steward of data; or to help two organisations engaged in a partnership or collaboration to examine each other’s trustworthiness and co-design ways for each to build their trustworthiness.